nayanj2221/Quanto_Gladiators/Quanto_Gladiators/2_Quantum GB/README.md

 ## Acknowledgments

 Gratitude is extended to WISER 2025 for the opportunity to showcase this work.
-Credit to Montanaro (arXiv:1504.06987) for inspiring the exploration of quantum speed-ups.